def1ant1/RusticUI/docs/rust-book/src/migration.md

 helpers.
 The [responsive layout primitives](./layout-primitives.md) chapter documents how to port those calls to the new headless states, wire the Material renderers, and update CI so breakpoint snapshots stay fresh across adapters.

+### Automating focus, click-away, and telemetry utilities

+With layouts migrated, enable the automation utilities that coordinate overlays and analytics across frameworks:

+1. Read through the headless utility guide to understand how click-away, focus trap, and telemetry state machines expose deterministic hooks for SSR and hydration.【F:crates/rustic-ui-headless/README.md†L241-L305】
+2. Mirror the Material adapter recommendations so each framework integrates the utilities without diverging telemetry or attribute wiring.【F:crates/rustic-ui-material/README.md†L233-L275】
+3. Add `cargo xtask examples --group automation --release` to your migration checklist so every release replays the blueprint harnesses that validate the shared utilities end-to-end.【F:crates/rustic-ui-headless/README.md†L297-L305】